ramtinak/InstagramApiSharp/README.md

 Check [Wiki pages](https://github.com/ramtinak/InstagramApiSharp/wiki) for documentation.

 ## Version changes
+v1.3.1.7
+- [Add] support for postlives
+- [Add] like in directs
+- [Add] Challenge support in 2FALogin

+v1.3.1.6
+- [Add] timespan for InstaAudio
+- [Add] support for dynamically setting httphandler

+v1.3.1.3
+- [Add] top searches in discover processor
+- [Add] LoginWithCookiesAsync to IInstaApi
+- [Bugfix] for live comments get
+- [Bugfix] for SearchPlacesAsync

+v1.3.1.1
+- [Bugfix] fix for hashtags deserialize on api version 64
+- [Add] RichText support in API Version 64 for Activities

 v1.3.1.0
 - [Add] set/get timezone and timezone offset  (thx to [@burak1000](https://github.com/burak1000) for report)
 - [Bugfix] for MarkDirectThreadAsSeenAsync